 We derive revenue from a client based on the solutions purchased by the client, the number of client employees as well as the amount, type and timing of services provided with respect to those client employees.
 As such, the number of client employees on our system is not a good indicator of our financial results in any period.
-Recurring and other revenue accounted for 96% and 99% of our total revenues during the three months ended September 30, 2019 and 2020, respectively.
+Recurring and other revenue accounted for 97% and 99% of our total revenues during the three months ended December 31, 2019 and 2020 respectively, and 96% and 99% of our total revenues during the six months ended December 31, 2019 and 2020, respectively.

-While the majority of our agreements with clients are generally cancellable by the client on 60 days' notice or less, we also have entered into term agreements, which are generally two years in length.
+While the majority of our agreements with clients are generally cancellable by the client on 60 days' notice or less, we have term agreements which are generally two years in length.
 Our agreements do not include general rights of return and do not provide clients with the right to take possession of the software supporting the services being provided.
 We recognize recurring fees in the period in which services are provided and the related performance obligations have been satisfied.
 We defer implementation fees related to our proprietary products over a period generally up to 24 months.